JuliCoolLevi/bubble-tea-app/README.md

 This is a website about bubble tea.

-The website contains multiple pages that shows the history, brands, and my personal recommendations
+The website contains pages that shows the history, and home